wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a chat platform designed for communities, shops, dating websites, online traders, radio stations... and any kind of website looking to boost user engagement!
+Flyzoo is the amazing chat platform designed for communities, online business collaboration, shops, dating websites, online traders, radio stations... and any kind of website looking to boost user engagement!

-Build your community around group chats and help your members and customers with live support chat.
+Build your community in group chats and help your members and customers with live support chat.

 Flyzoo chat provides three different layout modes to perfectly match your needs.